 Callum was so much fun to play.
 Every scene I just get to be mischievous, stir the pot and cause drama, it’s great!
 Occasionally Callum’s conscience will kick in though, and we’ll see a softer side to him.
 He’s got a pretty big ego and likes to be the centre of attention, so it’s been really varied from day to day.

-How did it feel joining the cast in Series Two and how was it meeting them for the first time?
+How did it feel joining the cast in Series 2 and how was it meeting them for the first time?

 Everyone was lovely.
-When I was auditioning, I watched Season One and adored the show.
+When I was auditioning, I watched Series 1 and adored the show.
 I thought it was so warm, brilliantly written and shot, and something I so wanted to be a part of.
-Truth be told I was a little star-struck when I met everyone for the read-through…!
+Truth be told I was a little starstruck when I met everyone for the read-through…!

 Do you remember how you felt when booking the role?